-These melted butter, no-chilling-required chocolate chip cookies were a huge hit at my house!
+These melted butter chocolate chip cookies were a huge hit at my house!
 Quick and easy to make for me and delicious for everyone to eat!
 They puff-up while baking, developing a cracked almost shiny top, then settle down into a chewy center.
 While cooling, the cookies develop a delightfully crispy edge.

 I must have gone through 25+ batches of cookies over the course of a year to get these chocolate chip cookies just how I like them!
 I wanted a crispy and chewy chocolate chip cookie with great flavor, but I didn’t want a fussy recipe.

 A seemingly simple cookie – the chocolate chip, can be surprisingly tricky to get just how you like them.
 I wanted to simplify the process and remove some of the variables that can keep your cookies from turning out how you want them to…

 - Softened butter – but just how soft?

 - Cream the butter and sugar – but for how long?

 This cookie starts with butter melted in a skillet – let it sizzle just for a minute to deepen the flavor (you could go full-on browned butter at this point – but I wanted to keep it simple).